 During this Quietist movement, marrying “outside the meeting,” for example, became grounds for “disownment”—expulsion from the Society of Friends.
 As enforcement of rules relating to moral behavior and marriage within the Society became more important, so to did the role of the women’s meeting for business, which had care of these matters.
 Buckingham Meeting was therefore a statement, in stone and mortar, of the equality of men and women under God, and of the different but equally important roles that men and women played within the Society of Friends.

 To the casual observer, our meetinghouse appears symmetrical although in reality the women’s side—the one we now use for worship—is actually slightly narrower.
 (Ironically, the men’s side is now the social side.)
 In the eighteenth and nineteenth centuries in America, men and women sat on their respective sides for both worship and business, although the vertically sliding partitions were kept open for meeting for worship.
 Both of these practices were dispensed of in Buckingham by 1896.

 National Historic Landmark status places our house of worship in Buckingham on the same footing as the Brooklyn Bridge, the United States Capitol Building, Pearl Harbor, New York ’s Grand Central Terminal, and just 2,500 other such sites in the country.
 Members are most appreciative of the work Historical American Buildings Survey of the National Park Service to bring such prominence to our meeting.

 On the occasion of the 201st anniversary of the founding of Buckingham Meeting in 1923, Sarah H. Gilbert wrote:

-With God’s providence, may Buckingham Meeting stand for another 235 years as a spiritual—and architectural—example to our nation and all the world.
+The Meeting celebrated the 250th anniversary of the construction of the Meetinghouse in 2018.
+With God’s providence, may it stand for another 250 years as a spiritual—and architectural—example to our nation and all the world.